edgelesssys/marblerun/docs/docs/architecture/security.md

 The [distributed Coordinator](../features/recovery.md#distributed-coordinator) works similarly.
 However, all Coordinators share the same state stored encrypted in the Kubernetes [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) called *marblerun-state*.
 In contrast to the single instance, the KEK is generated at start-up by the first instance.
 The existing Coordinators authenticate every new Coordinator instance via remote attestation, and the KEK is subsequently shared via the secure and attested TLS connection.
-Every Coordinator instance uses its own SGX Product (Sealing) Key to seal the KEK into a Kubernetes [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) called *marblerun-sealed-kek*.
+Every Coordinator instance uses an SGX seal key to seal the KEK into a Kubernetes [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) called *marblerun-sealed-kek*.

 ![Encrypted state distributed](../_media/enc-state-distributed.svg)

+### Seal key

+There are two types of [SGX seal keys](https://www.intel.com/content/www/us/en/developer/articles/technical/introduction-to-intel-sgx-sealing.html):

+* Unique key: This key is derived from the UniqueID (MRENCLAVE) of the enclave.
+This means that only instances of the same enclave can derive this key.
+* Product key: This key is derived from the SignerID (MRSIGNER), ProductID, and SecurityVersion of the enclave.
+If the signer of the enclave creates a new enclave with the same ProductID and the same or higher SecurityVersion, that enclave can derive the same key.

+By default, MarbleRun uses the product key as the KEK.
+This allows the Coordinator to be updated without manual recovery.
+If you don't want to trust the signing entity, you can [enable sealing with the unique key](../workflows/define-manifest.md#config).